2 Harihar Nagar: Plot

 While staying at Govindan Kutty's house, they are greeted with flowers left at the doorstep with a tag reading "Maya".
 Immediately thinking that this is their old Maya, they go to meet her in a café.
 They barely miss her, but Appukuttan throws a rock and breaks her car's rear window.
-An anonymous woman steps out of the car, but it is not "their" Maya.
-They are immediately arrested.
-Later, "Maya" comes and gets them out of jail saying that they are her friends and didn't recognise it because she hadn't seen them in a long time.
+An anonymous woman steps out of the car, who is revealed to be another Maya, which gets them arrested.
+Later, Maya comes and gets them out of bail saying that they are her friends and didn't recognise it because she hadn't seen them in a long time.
 Once out, she says not to bother her any more because of this.
 Maya lives right across from Govindan Kutty's house.
-Trying to find the weakness that will draw her attention, one night Appukuttan looks to the window and is frightened by the sight of a ghostly figure with a "burned" face.

-Thomas Kutty is not staying with the other three on that night, but he arrives the next morning.
+Trying to find the weakness that will draw her attention, that night Appukuttan looks to the window and is frightened by the sight of a ghostly figure with a "burned" face.
+Thomas Kutty is not staying with the other three on that night as he went to invite few peoples for his wedding, but he arrives the next morning.
 Mahadevan says a sentimental story to make Maya believe that they're not here for wrong reasons.
 She later comes and visits them and becomes their friend.
-A hilarious sequence follows.

-It is revealed that Maya is John Honai's daughter, in cahoots with her evil brother (John was the villain in the first part).
+It is revealed that Maya is John Honai's daughter Cristina, in cahoots with her evil brother Freddy.
 Thomas Kutty gets kidnapped days before his wedding and his three friends are suspected.
 They are followed by the police.
-Meanwhile, Freddy Honai, son of John Honai reveals that he has Thomas kutty.
-When the threesome (with great difficulty) enters Freddy Honai's hiding place they find Thomas Kutty.
-Freddy Honai demands the box filled with money which the old Maya had given them.
-The 3 friends say to Freddy that they will give the box when the original owner comes in front of them.
-Freddy calls them to a room where a face covered man with his wheelchair by halfly burned face is sitting.
-Appukkuttan remembers the face that he seen the face earlier at Christina's their known Maya's house.
-Freddy reveals it is the person the foursome knows as John Honai, his father.
+Meanwhile, Freddy has Thomas Kutty.
+The trio gets kidnapped by Freddy's henchmen and they find Thomas Kutty in the place.
+Freddy demands the box filled with money which their old Maya had given them.
+Mahadevan tells Freddy that they will give the box when the original owner comes in front of them.
+Freddy takes them to a room where a face covered man with his wheelchair by halfly burned face is sitting.
+Appukkuttan remembers the face that he had seen earlier at Maya's house.
+Freddy reveals it is the person the foursome knows as Honai.
 The box is now in a bank with each of the foursome knowing two digits of the password.
-The four escape, but now Appukuttan is missing.
+The four friends escape, but Appukuttan is captured.
 Maya is found and chided, but she tells her story full of dire circumstances.
-The correct code for the box sounds faulty.
-It seems that Appukuttan who is in the hands of Honai has forgotten his two digits.
+Mahadevan, Govindan Kutty and Thomas Kutty decides to retrieve the box from the bank and give it to Freddy to save Appukuttan, but the correct code for the box sounds faulty.